 As a gift to all of mankind, because He paid for our sins, all of our wages, we have no reason to remain dead though we will die.
 All humanity will live again as a gift to the good and bad.

 Wages of Grace

-The only thing they must do is work by faith to accept the commandment of Christ through the ordinances and principles of Faith, Repentance, Baptism by immersion in water, receiving the Gift of the Holy Ghost through the laying on of hands, and enduring to the end of mortality in the faith.
+Adam and Eve had to do the same thing that those who accept Christ today do.
+They worked by faith to accept the commandment of Christ through the ordinances and principles of Faith, Repentance, Baptism by immersion in water, received the Gift of the Holy Ghost through the laying on of hands, and endured to the end of mortality in the faith.

-I imagine He will speak for us and say,
+I imagine Jesus will speak for us and say something to this effect,

 "I, who am Holy and without blemish, spot, or justification for death, do present to You, Father of all, this Christian to enter the Heavens and to rule as a joint heir with Me.
 I have paid for his (or her) sins and I am worthy to seek life with him (or her)."

-I imagine The Father will then grant permission saying,
+I imagine The Father will then grant permission saying something in this manner,

 Conversation with Angels